 A number of indicators for effectiveness of mine action in a country are used.
 At the most simple level is a quantitative scale of contaminated areas cleared or number of accidents reduced.
-However, using such figures gives very little insight into more detailed information about the thoughts and expectations of those most affected by landmines - people in the affected communities.
+However, using such figures gives very little insight into more detailed information about the thoughts and expectations of those most affected by landmines - people in the community.
 An important tool in the field of mine action worldwide is the KAP survey, which measures the knowledge, attitudes and practices of the target group.
-Such a survey was first conducted in Afghanistan in 2004 and a second time in 2005.
+Such a survey was first conducted in Afghanistan in 2004 and a second in 2005.
 This report is the culmination of the results of the third KAPB+1 survey for 2009-10 which analyses the contamination, demining, MRE and Victim Assistance fields.
-The aim of the survey is not only to evaluate the current knowledge, attitudes and practices, but more importantly to assess the impact of mine action services delivered to date and determine how best to prioritise future mine action in Afghanistan.
+The aim of the survey is not only to evaluate the current knowledge, attitudes and practices of the communities, but more importantly to assess the impact of mine action services delivered to date and determine how best to prioritise future mine action in Afghanistan.

-The surveys were carried out across 10 provinces of Afghanistan (areas assessed by MACCA to have a high or medium level of contamination) - Balkh, Bamyan, Herat, Kabul, Kandahar, Kapisa, Konduz, Nangarhar, Paktia and Parwan - and included 1600 persons with an equal division of males and females.
-600 people came from areas where no mine action interventions took place and the remainder from areas that received these services.
+The surveys were carried out across 10 provinces of Afghanistan (areas with high or medium levels of contamination) - Balkh, Bamyan, Herat, Kabul, Kandahar, Kapisa, Konduz, Nangarhar, Paktia and Parwan - and included 1600 persons with an equal division of males and females.
+600 people came from areas who had not received mine action interventions and the remainder from areas who had received these services.
 The surveying was carried out under the supervision of MACCA in October, November and December 2009, with data entry being undertaken in February and March 2010 and a specialist consultant was hired during April - July 2010 to analyse the findings and write the final report.